Who has won the Ashes most? Head-to-head record and overall series results

-Being part of an Ashes-winning team can make a career.
+Being part of an Ashes-winning team can define a career.
 It is where cricketers become national heroes, and where legacies are so often defined - whether we look back to Bodyline, the Ball of the Century or Ben Stokes’s heroics in 2019.

-RadioTimes.com brings you all the details about who has won The Ashes most in history.
+RadioTimes.com brings you all the details about who has won the Ashes most in history.

 How many times have Australia won the Ashes?